dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/ConvertTo-TimeSpan.md

 ```

 ### -TimeSpanType
-The units of measure in the TimeSpan parameter.
+Specifies the units of measure in the TimeSpan parameter.

 ```yaml
 Type: System.String